FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 2. By the next Admin Block
 <br>
 <br>
-Since there aren't Key Merkle Roots in the Admin Block, and use straight hashing, and also since there's only 1 hash in the header, the choice was to have two hashes of the Admin Blocks.
+Since there aren't Key Merkle Roots in the Admin Block, and use straight hashing, and also since there's only one hash in the header, the choice was to have two hashes of the Admin Blocks.
 The solution was to have the SHA256 of the block.
 Then to get the different hash use an SHA512 of the previous Admin Block, take the top 256 bits, then use that to refer to the previous Admin Block.
-This way, if someone wanted to fake an Admin Block, while having the hashes match, they would need to break not only an SHA256 once, but also an SHA512 at the same time for the same fake data.
+This way, if someone wanted to fake an Admin Block while having the hashes match, they would need to break not only an SHA256 once but also an SHA512 at the same time for the same fake data.
 </aside>

-The 5 entries included in this [Admin Block](http://explorer.factom.org/ablock/69f4bebe76d94054f4bdb0cf56a47cafacae60ce6be76885ecd60252463a6e8e) present more information.
+The five entries included in this [Admin Block](http://explorer.factom.org/ablock/69f4bebe76d94054f4bdb0cf56a47cafacae60ce6be76885ecd60252463a6e8e) present more information.

 ![Explorer 7](/images/wallet_101.png)